The Muscle-Building Diet Guide for Skinny Women

 Since your appetite will naturally cue you to eat enough to maintain your weight, these subconsciously caloric adjustments are very common.
 They’re very sneaky.
 Watch out for them.

-If your diet is too sporadic, though, you might want to count calories instead.
+If your diet is too sporadic, though, you might want to count your calories with an app instead.

-This option is best if you want to build a bulking diet from scratch.
+This option is best if you want to build a weight gain diet plan from scratch.
 The goal here is still to develop a fairly consistent routine, though, so that you can eventually switch back to option #1.
 Counting calories every day isn’t a sustainable lifestyle for most people.
 It’s not something you want to do forever.
-It’s only something you want to do for now, as you’re learning.
+It’s only something you want to do for now, as you’re learning how to gain weight.

 Plus, your body has a rhythm to it.
 If you eat meals at the same time every day, your digestive system will prepare for them.
 You’ll get into the rhythm of digesting meals at certain times.
 It’s not the end of the world if you fall off your schedule, but eating enough food is already hard enough as is.
 We might as well make it as easy as possible.